KunalChattaraj/drone_mission-conflict_detection-system_gui/README.md

 - GUI doesn't start: ensure you're using Python 3.8+ and required GUI libraries are installed.
 - Missing dependency errors: install via `pip install <missing>`
-- Unexpected mission format: verify CSV/JSON headers and timestamps are in UTC and consistent.
+- Unexpected mission format: verify CSV headers and timestamps are in UTC and consistent.

 ---